-One of the best-known orange liqueurs, Grand Marnier is a Cognac-based spirit with aromas of vanilla and a toffee-like flavor that packs a boozy punch, Grand Marnier means a lot of things to a lot of people.
-A Gallic liqueur with immense history, it is equally at home in a Margarita or canonical French dessert.
+One of the best-known orange liqueurs, Grand Marnier is a Cognac-based spirit with aromas of vanilla and a toffee-like flavor that packs a boozy punch.
+A Gallic liqueur with immense history, it is just as at home in a Margarita as it is in a canonical French dessert.

 What should you know about the spirit too savvy to be called anything but “grand”?
 Here are 10 things to learn about Grand Marnier.

-The company was founded by Louis-Alexandre Marnier Lapostolle in 1880.
-His father-in-law, Jean-Baptiste Lapostolle, had established what Difford’s calls a “modest distillery” making fruit liqueurs outside of Paris in 1827.
+Grand Marnier was founded by Louis-Alexandre Marnier Lapostolle in 1880.
+His father-in-law, Jean-Baptiste Lapostolle, established what would become Grand Marnier’s first distillery when he began making fruit liqueurs outside of Paris in 1827.
 Louis-Alexandre came from a winemaking family in Sancerre and started out as an assistant to Jean-Baptiste’s son, Eugene.
-He had the then-revolutionary idea to pair Cognac with a then-exotic ingredient, oranges, in the Lapostolles’ laboratory years later.
+While working at the distillery, he had a revolutionary idea to pair Cognac with a then-exotic ingredient, oranges, in the Lapostolles’ laboratory.
 After 10 years of experimentation, Grand Marnier was born.

 A bottle of Grand Marnier was reportedly discovered among the 5,500 artifacts salvaged from the 1912 Titanic wreckage.

-Founder Louis-Alexandre Marnier became Louis-Alexandre Marnier Lapostolle because he married Jean-Baptiste’s daughter.
-Today the company’s vice chair, Alexandra Marnier Lapostolle, is a member of la famille’s sixth generation, has served as president of Marnier Lapostolle Inc. since 2008.
+Founder Louis-Alexandre Marnier became Louis-Alexandre Marnier Lapostolle when he married Jean-Baptiste’s daughter.
+Alexandra Marnier Lapostolle, a member of la famille’s sixth generation, has served as president of Marnier Lapostolle Inc. since 2008.

-Grand Marnier is a key ingredient in Crêpes Suzette, an iconic French dessert made by topping a crêpe, or buttery pancake, with a citrus liqueur sauce (enter Grand Marnier) and flambéing it briefly.
-As legend has it, the dish was a happy accident created in 1895 when a young Monaco waiter, Henri Charpentier, accidentally lit a chafing dish on fire while serving dessert to the future King Edward VII of England.
+Grand Marnier is a key ingredient in Crêpes Suzette, an iconic French dessert made by topping a crêpe with a citrus liqueur sauce (enter: Grand Marnier) and flambéing it briefly.
+As legend has it, the dish was a happy accident created in 1895, when a young French waiter, Henri Charpentier, accidentally lit a chafing dish on fire while serving dessert to the future King Edward VII of England.